 Nell Card is a writer and editor for the Guardian who is about to embark on a freelance career focussing on interiors, style and design.
 She writes for Elle Deco, Remodelista and The Observer.

 “First thing in the morning, I like to… entice my daughter back to bed with promises of stories about diggers…”

 Arnelle is a freelance journalist and YouTuber with a passion for people and their stories.
-To date, interviewees range from celebrities, fashion designers and academics to a politician, an ex-criminal and sensitive case studies.
 She was recently interviewed about her career on the Islam Channel and is currently on Channel 4’s Production Training scheme.

 “First thing in the morning, I like to… meditate, check my emails/messages and listen to music”